sharmilarc1203/SQL-Zoo-Solutions/README.md

 4 BBC Country Profiles

-5 Using GROUP BY HAVING

-6 Using NESTED SELECT
+5  Using NESTED SELECT

-7 Using SUM, COUNT, MAX, DISTINCT and OREDR BY
+6 Using SUM, COUNT, MAX, DISTINCT and OREDR BY